 Because there’s no such thing as a brand-new idea, especially in nonfiction, you have to bring a provocative and compelling new twist to your subject.
 And you should start building a platform or audience for the book, if you don’t have one already.
-This can include: a large blog or Facebook and Twitter following; a good track record as a magazine writer; a loyal following of clients, customers, or patients in the case of a doctor or therapist; an extensive lecture schedule.
+This can include a large blog or Facebook and Twitter following; a good track record as a magazine writer; a loyal following of clients, customers, or patients, such as in the case of a doctor or therapist; or an extensive lecture schedule.

 - How is this author’s approach dramatically different?

 - Is the subject matter of interest to a wide audience?
 Who is the intended audience?

 - Why is this person perfect to write this book?
 What credentials does she have?

 - Does the author have an established platform?

 - What are the key lessons a reader will carry away from reading the book?
 Will a range of people relate to them?